build-trust/ockam/implementations/rust/ockam/ockam_api/README.md

  - the credential attributes that have been verified for this identity.
 Those attributes are generally used in ABAC rules that are specified on secure channels.
 For example when sending messages via a secure channel and using the Orchestrator the `project` attribute will be checked and the LMDB database accessed

  - the list of key changes for each identity.
+These key changes are created (or updated) when an identity is created either by using the command line or by using the identity service.
-This information is accessed in order to get the latest public key associated to a given identity when checking its signature during the creation of a secure channel.
+   The key changes are accessed in order to get the latest public key associated to a given identity when checking its signature during the creation of a secure channel.
-   It is also accessed to retrieve the key id associated to that key and then use a Vault to create a signature for an identity
+   They are also accessed to retrieve the key id associated to that key and then use a Vault to create a signature for an identity

 Note: for each `.lmdb` file there is a corresponding `lmdb-lock` file which is used to control the exclusive access to the LMDB database even if several OS processes are trying to modify it.
+For example when several nodes are started using the same `NodeManager`.

 ## `nodes`